cheatsheet1999/FrontEndCollection/JS-Algo/Longest String Chain.md

 var longestStrChain = function(words) {
     let memory = {};
     // Must sort based on words length, because we want to start from the shortest string, and calculate how
     // long it can go.
-If we don't sort, in the worst case words.sort((a,b) => a.length - b.length)
+If we don't sort, in the worst case, the longest string is at the 1st place, words.sort((a,b) => a.length - b.length)
     for (let word of words){
         let longest = 0;